Last updated: 6/28/23

 4109 Stevens Way

 Seattle, WA USA 98195-3770

-Beginning with admissions for 2015, U.S. and International applicants, the online UW Graduate School application must be completed by 11:59pm (PST) on December 3.
+For U.S. and International applicants, the online UW Graduate School application must be completed by 11:59pm (PST) on Friday, December 1, 2023.
 Please be aware that if you wait until the last minute to submit your application, it is likely the application system will crash or lag due to the large volume of applications being submitted.
 Do not wait until the last minute to submit your application.
 EXCEPTION: U.S. and Permanent Resident applicants who are requesting application fee waivers must submit their applications one week in advance of our application deadline.
-International applicants, please ignore any other deadlines you may see during this process, and complete your online materials by December 3.
-We no longer accept mailed paper transcripts or recommendations.
+International applicants, please ignore any other deadlines you may see during this process, and complete your online materials by Friday, December 1, 2023.

 If you have a feeling that you might submit your application late despite your best efforts, please contact us BEFORE the deadline.
 We will try to work with you as long as we hear from you BEFORE the deadline.
 Those waiting for application fee waiver requests, please write to us BEFORE the deadline.
 No exceptions.